jianliu10/jianliu.github.io/_posts/1998-01-01-docker-basic-note.md

 Problem:
 not able to start up docker deamon after installation. error "Your kernel does not support cgroup memory limit". give up using docker on Ubuntu on windows.

-## docker engine - docker engine is a group of static libs

-Extend Docker engine libs with plugins
+Extend Docker engine libs with plugins.

-Install the vieux/sshfs plugin:
+E.g. Install the vieux/sshfs plugin:
 	docker plugin install --grant-all-permissions vieux/sshfs

-## docker daemon

-### Linux
-The docker daemon always runs as the root user.
-The docker daemon binds to a Unix socket instead of a TCP port.
-By default that Unix socket is owned by the user root and other users can only access it using sudo.

-###
-docker daemon is a Linux or WIN process, which runs from installed docker libs. check whether a docker daemon is running:
-	docker version
-	docker info

-### start/stop docker daemon
+### start/stop docker daemon on direct Linux machine

-start on Linux :
+start on Linux:

 	dockerd 	//	to start up a docker daemon, ctrl-c to stop docker daemon.
 	OR systemctl start|stop|restart docker
 	OR sudo service docker start|stop|restart

-start on Windows:
-click the cute whale icon to start a docker daemon.
-Docker Menu on the right side of the Windows Taskbar -> restart. docker -> settings -> Network -> default Internal Virtual Switch : 10.0.75.0, this is the docker default network interface.

-### Docker daemon configs location:
+### Docker daemon configs location

 Linux: /etc/docker/daemon.json
 Win: C:\ProgramData\docker\config\daemon.json, C:\Users\janef\AppData\Roaming\Docker\last-start-linux-daemon.json

-### Docker Daemon Listen Socket:
+### Docker Daemon Listen Socket

-Docker listens on a socket by default: /var/run/docker.sock. but it can be overriden by addiing config in daemon.json "hosts: tcp://localhost:<port>"
+Docker daemon listens on a socket by default: /var/run/docker.sock. but it can be overriden by addiing config in daemon.json "hosts: tcp://localhost:<port>"

 Default: if there is no "hosts: ..." config in daemon.json, docker daemon default listens to /var/run/docker.sock.

-Connfigurable: daemon.json config file: use "hosts: tcp://0.0.0.0:2375" to config Docker Daemon listens on port 2375 on all network interfaces , Use "hosts: tcp://10.0.75.1:2375" to config Docker Daemon to listen to a particular network interface.
+Connfigurable: daemon.json config file:
+use "hosts: tcp://0.0.0.0:2375" to config Docker Daemon listens on port 2375 on all network interfaces ,
+Use "hosts: tcp://10.0.75.1:2375" to config Docker Daemon to listen to a particular network interface.

-It is conventional to use port 2375 for un-encrypted, and port 2376 for encrypted communication with the daemon. connect to docker daemon at locations: /var/run/docker.sock or tcp://10.0.75.1:2375
+It is conventional to use port 2375 for un-encrypted, and port 2376 for encrypted communication with the daemon.

+connect to docker daemon at locations: /var/run/docker.sock or tcp://10.0.75.1:2375

-### Docker Daemon log location:
+### Docker Daemon log location

 Linux: /var/log/messages
 Win: C:\Users\janef\AppData\Local\Docker

-### Docker Daemon data location:
+### Docker Daemon data location

 Linix: /var/lib/docker
 Win: C:\ProgramData\docker

 ### environment variables

 export DOCKER_TLS_VERIFY="1"
 export DOCKER_HOST="tcp://10.0.75.1:2375"
 export DOCKER_CERT_PATH="C:\Users\janef\.minikube\certs"

-## docker daemon running on Linux VM
+## docker CLI command "docker"

-When a docker daemon is started on Windows, it will start up MobyLinuxVM VM if it is not started.
-WIN: MobyLinuxVM. it is managed by Hyper-V manager Hyper-V VM harddrive (it’s typically in C:\Users\Public\Documents\Hyper-V\Virtual hard disks)
+"docker" CLI command connects to docker daemon with TCP socket. docker client sends request to docker daemon, and receives response.

 ## docker log

-@Each Docker daemon has a default logging driver, which each container uses unless you configure it to use a different logging driver. log driver: json-file (default), gelf, awslogs, gcplogs, splunk docker logs <container>
+Each Docker daemon has a default logging driver, which each container uses unless you configure it to use a different logging driver.

+log driver: json-file (default), gelf, awslogs, gcplogs, splunk

+Configure the default logging driver by passing the --log-driver option to the Docker daemon.
+Each log file contains information about only one container.

+	dockerd --log-driver=<logDriver>

+To set the logging driver for a specific container:

+	docker run --log-driver=<logDriver>

+	docker logs <container>
 	docker service logs <container>
 	docker log files: C:\Users\jaal\AppData\Local\Docker

-### Configure the default logging driver by passing the --log-driver option to the Docker daemon.
-Each log file contains information about only one container..
-dockerd --log-driver=<logDriver>
-# To set the logging driver for a specific container:
-docker run --log-driver=<logDriver>

 ## login to a local Docker container - "docker exec"

-# run a command inside a running docker container. -i interactrive, -t pseudo terminal tty for stdin/stdout/stderr pipes
+run a command inside a running docker container. -i interactrive, -t pseudo terminal tty for stdin/stdout/stderr pipes

-# SSH into a Container
+SSH into a Container:

 	docker exec -it cibcapi_myaccounts_1 /bin/sh  // start a shell in container. exit or Ctrl-D to exit SH shell

-Generically, use "docker exec -it <container id or name> <command> <args>" to execute whatever command you specify in the container. docker exec -it cardinal-db <cmd> <args>  // run "cmd args" in container docker exec -it cardinal-db ls -l  	// run in SH shell, suitable for interactive commands docker exec -it cardinal-db /bin/bash -c "ls -l"    // use 'exec' to run it. recommend for all non-interactive commands
+Generically, use "docker exec -it <container id or name> <command> <args>" to execute whatever command you specify in the container.

+	docker exec -it cardinal-db <cmd> <args>  // run "cmd args" in container docker exec -it cardinal-db ls -l  	// run in SH shell, suitable for interactive commands docker exec -it cardinal-db /bin/bash -c "ls -l"    // use 'exec' to run it. recommend for all non-interactive commands

 ## login to a remote docker container - "ssh"

 see book C:\UserResource\C_docker\books\'Docker技术入门与实战（第3版）.杨保华(详细书签).pdf' chapter 10

-in remote container, install 'apt-get openssh-server' package, then start up SSH daemon service listening on port 22 in remote container, import local host userA's public key (in /home/userA/.ssh/id_rsa.pub) into remote host /home/userB/.ssh/authorized_keys in remote contianer, map a remote host port123 to container port 22 in local host, run
+1. in remote container, install 'apt-get openssh-server' package, then start up SSH daemon service listening on port 22.
+2. in remote container, import local host userA's public key (in /home/userA/.ssh/id_rsa.pub) into remote host /home/userB/.ssh/authorized_keys.
+3. in remote contianer, map a remote host port123 to container port 22.

-	ssh <userB>@<remote host ip address> -p <remote host port123>	// it will ask for 'userB' password.
-	// this will login to the remote docker container as userB
+in local host, run this command. it will ask for 'userB' password. this will login to the remote docker container as userB

+	ssh \<userB>@\<remote host ip address> -p \<remote host port123>

 ssh default login user is 'root' if not specified.

 ## docker network

 https://docs.docker.com/network/host/

 docker network driver types: none/bridge/overlay/remote